How to Drain Your Swimming Pool

 Pool water must be dechlorinated before it is discharged into the storm sewer system.
 Dechlorination is the process of removing chlorine residual from water.
 Once the water has been dechlorinated it is permitted to be discharged in accordance with the Town’s Sewer Use By-law 2013-68.

 When discharging into the storm sewer system, pool water should be drained across your lawn to reduce the flow rate and increase absorption.
-Be mindful of where the water will flow, and avoid draining your pool where water will enter neighboring properties or flow towards homes.
+Be mindful of where the water will flow, and avoid draining your pool where water will enter neighbouring properties or flow towards homes.

 Salt Water Pools